Eric-Weinstein.net

 Challenge |

-employers reap the productivity benefit from decreasing their costs while
+solution to let employers reap the productivity benefit from decreasing their

-boosting the income of native workers to the point where their interests
+costs while boosting the income of native workers to the point where their

 Customized Toolkit |